Nike-Inc/backstopper/backstopper-spring-web-mvc/README.md

 ### Spring / Spring Boot Versions

-This `backstopper-spring-web-mvc` library can be used in any Spring `4.3.x` environment or later.
+This `backstopper-spring-web-mvc` library can be used in any Spring Web MVC `4.3.x` environment or later.
 This includes Spring 5, Spring Boot 1, and Spring Boot 2.

 NOTE: This library does not yet have support for the new Spring 5 WebFlux features, but it will cover the traditional